kosmotique/kosmotique.github.io/_posts/2020-02-28-aria-fermata.md

 ---
-titel: "Aria Fermata - chant of a washing machine"
+titel: "Aria Fermata.
+Chant of a washing machine"
 date: 2020-02-28 19:00:00
 ---